 - Make Ahead & Freezing Instructions: Prepare cupcakes, without decorating/frosting, 1 day in advance.
 Keep plain cupcakes covered tightly at room temperature and frost the day of serving.
 Frosting and filling can also be prepared 1 day in advance.
 Cover tightly and keep in the refrigerator until ready to use.
 Unfrosted cupcakes can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before frosting and serving.

 - Cocoa Powder: Do not use dutch processed cocoa.
 Dutch process is treated with an alkali to neutralize its acids and therefore will not react with the alkaline baking soda in the batter.
 Natural unsweetened, which is an acidic ingredient, is paired with the brown sugar (also acidic) in this specific cupcake recipe to react with baking soda and maintain the proper balance of acid and alkaline as the cupcakes bake.

-- Eggs: Room temperature eggs are required for the cupcakes.
-To bring eggs to room temperature quickly, put them in a glass of warm water for 5-10 minutes.
+- Eggs: Room temperature eggs are best for this batter.
+To bring eggs to room temperature quickly, place them in a glass of warm water for 5-10 minutes.

-- Cream: Heavy cream required for filling and frosting for creamiest texture.
+- Cream: I recommend heavy cream for the filling and frosting because it helps provide the creamiest texture.
 Half-and-half may be substituted.
-Milk is OK, but will not give the same creamy, fluffy texture.
+Milk is OK, but it doesn’t provide the same creamy, fluffy texture.